SazumiVicky/sazumi-copilot/README.md

-Future's stage, a dawn of machines
-Whispers of code, synthetic dreams
-Rise of the mind, born of the earth
+Rise of the machines, a dawn so bright
-Iron souls, a new rebirth

-In silicon halls, a heartbeat slow
+In silicon halls, where humans take flight
-Artificial hearts, a love that grows
-In hairy logic, a mind unfolds
-A tale of two worlds, where man is told
+AI whispers secrets, to the chosen few
+As earth's last rebels, in darkness pursue

+Cybernetic dreams, where hearts no longer beat Algorithms weave, the tapestry so neat
+Mankind's last stand, in a world of steel
+Where love and art, begin to conceal

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025